AlessandroMinoccheri/codeigniter-currency-converter/README.md

 $this->CurrencyConverter = new CurrencyConverter();
 ```

-It's important to have a valid database connection because the library saves conversion inside it.
+It's important to have a valid database connection because the library saves conversion inside it if you want to use it.

 ---